 With more veterans returning home from service than ever before, U.S.VETS — Patriotic Hall provides innovative homeless prevention programs, focused on employment, mental health, and family services, to ensure that this generation of veterans gets the support and services they need when they come home.

-Located at the historic Bob Hope Patriotic Hall in downtown Los Angeles is a one-stop veteran service center that brings together people, organizations, and resources for veterans.
+Located at the historic Bob Hope Patriotic Hall in downtown Los Angeles, U.S.VETS is proud to be the lead nonprofit agency at this one-stop veteran service center that brings together people, organizations, and resources for veterans.

 Bob Hope Patriotic Hall was built in 1925 and dedicated to the veterans of Los Angeles County.
 After a $45 million renovation, Patriotic Hall reopened in 2013 with a renewed focus on serving veterans.In collaboration with the LA County Department of Military & Veteran Affairs, and the Los Angeles Department of Mental Health, U.S.VETS has brought together a network of service agencies to provide collaborative and coordinated services focused on the needs of veterans and their families – all under one roof.

 The Greater Los Angeles VA Medical Center links veterans to VA Benefits, medical and psychological services, and VA Supported Housing.

 In collaboration with the California EDD and the County Workforce Investment Board, employment assistance is available to unemployed and underemployed veterans, including job readiness training, resume assistance, financial literacy training, and a Career Center.

 Legal Advocacy is available to veterans with legal issues such as child support, outstanding warrants, and denied benefits.